panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 ### 1.1 Merge using the spread operator

-If you want to know one but a good way to merge arrays in JavaScript, then you should remember the merge using the spread operator.
+If you want to know one but a good way to merge arrays in JavaScript, then remember the merge using the spread operator.

-Write inside the array literal two or more arrays prefixed with the spread operator `...`, and JavaScript is going to create a new array containing all the items of the arrays:
+Write inside the array literal two or more arrays prefixed with the spread operator `...`, and JavaScript will create a new array with all these arrays merged:

 ```javascript
 // merge array1 and array2
 const mergeResult = [...array1, ...array2];
 ```

-For example, consider the following 2 arrays `heros` and `villains`:
+For example, let's merge 2 arrays `heroes` and `villains`:

 ```javascript
 const heroes = ['Batman', 'Superman'];